A new study has found that horror fans have extra psychological resilience, which helps them cope with the ongoing coronavirus pandemic.

 In terms of preparedness, participants who had never seen a pandemic film felt significantly less prepared for the pandemic.
 Likewise, participants who reported being interested in pandemic films had more resilience during the pandemic than those who had no interest.

-The authors hypothesize that watching horror and prepper movies allows people to model what these experiences might actually be like.
+The authors hypothesize that watching a prepper or horror movie allows people to model what these experiences might actually be like.
 In that sense, watching these films resembles children’s play.
 For example, “rough-and-tumble play” allows kids (and animals) to develop the mental and physical skills they will need if and when they encounter actual dangerous situations as adults.

 Fiction trains our emotional coping skills